The Ravenite Social Club

 Salvatore "Sammy the Bull" Gravano

-Salvatore "Sammy the Bull" Gravano decided to turn on Gotti and the Gambino family after he heard the tapes and realized that his boss was gearing up to have him killed.
+Salvatore "Sammy the Bull" Gravano turned on Gotti and the Gambino family after he heard the tapes and realized that his boss had been laying the groundwork for his death.

 Although he entered the Witness Protection Program and moved to Arizona after his release, he left the program shortly afterwards because he didn't like the rules that it placed upon him.